 Why now?
 Local news is in crisis.
 One in five American newspapers have closed, and that was before the coronavirus slashed advertising revenue.
 That means more layoffs and cuts to newsrooms and fewer reporters to keep watch over government and dig deep into the issues.

 Big choices require more coverage.
 Asheville is confronting unprecedented challenges and choices that will change the way we live and work.
 We take the time to explore important questions and provide you the answers in thorough and insightful stories.

-We do not intend to compete with existing media but rather to complement and expand upon the critical service they provide.
+We do not compete with existing media, but rather exist to complement and expand upon the critical service they provide.

 Our content is free and widely accessible.

-We won’t have outside owners determining how much or what we cover.
+We won’t have outside owners determining what we cover.

 And with no pressure to fill a daily newspaper or newscast, we do our best to give you carefully written and edited stories that educate, enlighten and empower.